betaflight/betaflight/docs/PID tuning.md

 ## PID controllers

-Cleanflight has 3 built-in PID controllers which each have different flight behavior.
+INAV has 3 built-in PID controllers which each have different flight behavior.
 Each controller requires different PID settings for best performance, so if you tune your craft using one PID controller, those settings will likely not work well on any of the other controllers.

-You can change between PID controllers by running `set pid_controller=x` on the CLI tab of the Cleanflight Configurator, where `x` is the controller you want to use.
+You can change between PID controllers by running `set pid_controller=x` on the CLI tab of the INAV Configurator, where `x` is the controller you want to use.
 Please read these notes first before trying one out.

-Note that older Cleanflight versions had 6 pid controllers, experimental and old ones were removed in 1.11.0 / API 1.14.0.
+Note that older INAV versions had 6 pid controllers, experimental and old ones were removed in 1.11.0 / API 1.14.0.

 ### PID controller "MW23"